 How to Start a Homestead

 two goats grazing in a pasture near an electric fence

-Dive into a few homesteading books and see how others are doing things where they live.
+Still not sure?
+Start by reading a few homesteading books and see how others are doing things where they live.
 You may be surprised at how much you can grow and raise on a small parcel of land.

+How to Start a Homestead